-The BEPS Action 13 report also included a requirement that a review of the CbC reporting minimum standard be completed by the end of 2020 (the 2020 review).
+The BEPS Action 13 report also included a requirement that the CbC reporting minimum standard be reviewed from 2020 (the 2020 review).
 In February 2020, the OECD launched a public consultation process on matters where its members seek input from stakeholders in conducting this 2020 review.

-58 jurisdictions required or permitted the filing of CbC reports for 2016 and currently 90 jurisdictions have law in place introducing a CbC reporting obligation.
-In addition, over 2500 relationships are in place for the exchange of CbC reports between jurisdictions.
+58 jurisdictions required or permitted the filing of CbC reports for 2016 and more than 100 jurisdictions have law in place introducing a CbC reporting obligation.
+In addition, as of October 2022, over 3300 relationships are in place for the exchange of CbC reports between jurisdictions.
 This means that substantially every MNE with consolidated group revenue of at least EUR 750 million is already required to file a CbC report, and the gaps that do remain are closing.

-The first set of aggregated and anonymised data from CbCRs were subsequently released in July 2020 (see Corporate Tax Statistics - Second Edition), and provide information on the global tax and economic activities of nearly 4000 multinational enterprise groups headquartered in 26 jurisdictions and operating across more than 100 jurisdictions worldwide.
+The second set of aggregated and anonymised data from CbCRs was released in July 2021 (see Corporate Tax Statistics - Third Edition), and provides information on the global tax and economic activities of nearly 6000 multinational enterprise groups headquartered in 38 jurisdictions and operating across more than 100 jurisdictions worldwide.

 have introduced CbC reporting filing obligation